 1. Set a Screen Lock

 Setting up a screen lock is one of the easiest ways to add a layer of security to an Android phone.
+Nowadays, most of the Android or Apple’s IOS phone comes with a Fingerprint Scanner or facial recognition system that gives much security to your phone’s precious data and files.
 While most people probably know the importance of having their phones locked by now, let’s revisit it here just in case:

 Not having a screen locked allows anyone to access files, photos, and accounts on the phone.
 Think of how many people might be around that phone daily, then remember it can get stolen too.